The West Highland Lines, the Top Rail Journey in the World. Britain’s railways of superlatives which take you to the:

 This is the 10:10 Mallaig to Fort William/Glasgow Queen Street service passing the head of Loch Eilt west of Glenfinnan.
 Travelling on this ScotRail service may not have the romance of the Jacobite Steam Train and ‘Harry Potter’, but you travel the same route and have the additional bonus of viewing all the same wonderful scenery for a great price.

-This Site includes Information on the History, Politics and Engineering features of the West Highland Lines, authored by railway historian, Dr John McGregor and railway author, Gordon Webster.
-The website was originally built by Norman McNab with help from Jimmy Powdrell Campbell.
+This site includes Information on the History, Politics and Engineering features of the West Highland Lines, authored by railway historian, Dr John McGregor and railway author, Gordon Webster.
+This website was originally built by Norman McNab with help from John McCormick and Jimmy Powdrell Campbell.